unjs/unstorage/README.md

 ### `storage.getKeys(base?)`

 Get all keys.
-Returns an array of `string`.
+Returns an array of strings.

 Meta keys (ending with `$`) will be filtered.

-If a base is provided, only keys starting with base will be returned also only mounts starting with base will be queried.
-Keys still have full path.
+If a base is provided, only keys starting with the base will be returned also only mounts starting with base will be queried.
+Keys still have a full path.

 ```js
 await storage.getKeys()